tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance.

-## [DEV 0.1.4.6.5] - 29/11/2024
+## [DEV 0.1.5] - 03/12/2024
 ### Added
+- Added missing "airfield" Tavaro Seabase.
+- Added all the navaids(Waypoints and VORs) of the ATC24 Airspace.
+- New Fligh Plan feuture!
-- Added missing "airfields" Sea Haven and Waterloo.
+- Added 2 new Map settings "Show Navaids" and "Show Navaids Labels".
-- Started working with Flight Plan and ATC Menus Buttons (They don't work for now).
+### Corrected
+- ICAO Code of the Waterloo corrected to "OWO".